GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (67) .md

 **At Higher Tiers**: Each tier beyond minimum sees the attack gain a +1 bonus.

 **Critical Failure**: You forfeit your turn on the next movement phase and the next action phase as the chilling cold wraps you.

+#### Fugalism

+**Minimum Tier**: 3

+**Casting Time**: 2 actions

+**Effect**: You attempt to recall a spell that was cast, which you could perceive, of a lower level than this spell.
+You then begin casting that spell as usual, with the following exceptions;
+* You have disadvantage on counterspell checks.
+* Any attacks dealt by the spell become another type of your choice.
+An exotic damage type must become another exotic damage type and a non-exotic damage type must become another non-exotic damage type.
+* The caster of the original spell has advantage on counterspell checks against your spell.
+* If you critically fail the spell, you gain spell sickness equal to this spell's tier.
+* You gain spell sickness equal to the tier of that spell unless it is less than half of this spell's tier.

+A spell duplicated this way cannot be duplicated again by a spell of equal or lower level.
+Fugalism cannot be duplicated.

+**At Higher Tiers**: The benefits of higher tiers are presented above.

+**Critical Failure**: Roll d4s equal to this spell's tier.
+You gain spell sickness equal to the result and cannot attempt to cast this spell to duplicate the same instanxe of that spell.

 ### G (2